Discover the Unique Blue Java Banana: The “Ice Cream Banana”

 3.1 The Corm

-Every banana plant begins its life from a corm, an underground stem responsible for producing roots, the pseudostem, and new offshoots called “pups.”
+Every banana plant begins its life from a corm.
+This underground stem produces roots, the pseudostem, and new offshoots known as “pups.”

 3.2 Pseudostem and Leaves

-The corm produces long, slender shoots that unfurl into broad leaves.
-These leaves form the pseudostem, a structure that provides support as the plant grows up to 10-15 feet (3-4.5 meters) tall.
+The corm generates long, slender shoots that unfurl into broad leaves.
+These leaves form the pseudostem, which supports the plant as it grows to heights of 10-15 feet (3-4.5 meters).

 3.3 Flowering

 About 9-12 months after planting, the plant enters its flowering stage.
-A large, purple-brown flower (the "banana heart") appears, revealing rows of female flowers that develop into bananas.
-Most cultivated bananas, including Blue Java, are seedless and develop fruit without pollination.
+A large, purple-brown flower, known as the "banana heart," appears and reveals rows of female flowers that develop into bananas.
+Most cultivated bananas, including the Blue Java, are seedless and develop fruit without pollination.

 3.4 Fruiting